You are here

 Student and Alumni Profiles

-Pace Law School's superb international law faculty in New York and London - augmented by public and private law practitioners from international organizations and multinational law firms and corporations around the globe - provide Pace students with the legal skills and diverse experiences required for successful international practice.
+Pace Law School's superb international law faculty - augmented by public and private law practitioners from international organizations and multinational law firms and corporations around the globe - provide Pace students with the legal skills and diverse experiences required for successful international practice.

 The ability of Pace Law graduates to hit the ground running is reflected in the number and quality of the international law firms employing Pace graduates, including: Curtis Mallet-Prevost Colt & Mosle LLP; Linklaters; Clifford Chance; Freshfields Bruckhaus Deringer; the U.S. Court of International Trade and U.S. Department of State; Skadden, Arps, Slate, Meagher & Flom LLP & Affiliates; White & Case LLP; Holland & Knight LLP; Hunton & Williams LLP; Nixon Peabody LLP; and others - a list which grows each year.

 A CAREER IN INTERNATIONAL DISPUTE RESOLUTION